How to Use the Command 'tail' (with examples)

 Explanation:

-• --bytes count: Specifies the number of bytes to be displayed from the end of the file.
+• --bytes 100: This flag indicates the number of bytes to display from the end of the file.
+It provides direct control over the exact size of the data snippet.

-Use case 4: Print the last lines of a given file and keep reading file until Ctrl + C
+Use case 4: Print the last lines of a given file and keep reading it until Ctrl + C

 Code: